Harakan/MagnoScrape/README.md

 4. Parse demographics data,
 4a. lookup in google api for lat/long data to match with weather data
 5. Add to SQL db and link id's with the weather data

+Other scripts were made for data visualisation.
+Mainly a video timelapse of all canadian cities who need block heaters